2giosangmitom/2giosangmitom.github.io/README.md

 ## Contributing 🤝

 Contributions are welcome!
 If you have suggestions, bug fixes, or improvements, please feel free to open an issue or create a pull request.

+---

+Thank you for visiting my portfolio!
+Your feedback and contributions are greatly appreciated.